 The choices above are more or less in order of affordability.

 Start With Government Loans

 Student loans from government sources are probably your best bet.
 These loans will generally have lower interest rates, and some of the interest may be paid (subsidized) on your behalf while you’re in school.
-There are several benefits to government-backed loans including them being easier for you to qualify and have flexible repayment structures.
+There are several benefits to government-backed loans—they're easier to qualify for and have flexible repayment structures, to name a few.

 The drawback of government programs is that they may not cover all of your expenses.
 There are limits on how much you can borrow, and if you need more you’ll have to find it elsewhere.

 How to Get Federal Student Loans

 To get a student loan as part of a government program, visit your school’s financial aid office.
 Let them know that you’d like to borrow, and they’ll tell you what steps to take.
 You’ll have to fill out a FAFSA form, which will determine what type of aid you’re eligible for.
 To complete the FAFSA, you'll need to provide details about your finances: your assets in bank and investment accounts, income levels, Social Security numbers, and so on (for both you and your parents).

 After your FAFSA is processed, you'll get a financial aid offer from your school.
 You can accept the offer or pass if you've decided to take another route.
 If you decide to accept the funds, you'll need to complete entrance counseling (a relatively brief training on how your student debt works) and sign a loan agreement.

 Start With the End in Mind

 As you apply for loans, remember that you’ll have to repay them someday.
-Run some numbers to understand what you’re getting yourself into -- before you pull the trigger on getting a loan.
+Run some numbers to understand what you’re getting yourself into—before you pull the trigger on getting a loan.
 Plug your loan details into a loan amortization calculator, and see how much you’ll have to pay each month, and how much you’ll pay in interest over the life of your loan.
-This is an important part of your education.

 If You Don’t Qualify